To quote the official description from the website,

 Truth be told I would’ve liked to create an interesting design, something like a doodle on the page, but my sharpie really wasn’t cooperating.
 Anyway, below is the result and a transcript of the poem itself :)

 They stopped beside a small stream.

 She felt as fragile as glass in his hands,

 lifted her head, their faces finally at height.

 Want to play?
-Go arrange some of your books into pretty book spine poetry and then leave me a link to your photo in the comments section so I can check it out :)
+Go black out words on a page of your favorite novel to form a poem, and then leave me a link to your photo in the comments section so I can check it out :)